kam1sh/krait/README.md

 Configuration library for Kotlin, Java, and other JVM languages

 ## Why?
 Configuration in JVM world is weird.
-Usually we use unexpressive, but build-in `-D` command line option or `.properties` file, sometimes there is also some environment variables, rarely YAML, and more rarely you see wome mix of two of them.
+Usually we use unexpressive, but built-in `-D` command line option or `.properties` file, sometimes there is also some environment variables, rarely YAML, and more rarely you see wome mix of two of them.

-But people are different, and so are their projects, and sometimes you can encounter configuration if unexpected places, like databases or etcd/zookeeper.
+But people are different, and so are their projects, and sometimes you can encounter configuration in unexpected places, like database or hard-coded path in /opt or something like that.

 So...
 What if you could use all configuration sources from one place?
 Like, single interface.